massalabs/massa-docs/web3-dev/smart-contracts/Step_by_step.rst

 First of all, we need to create and deploy on the blockchain the smart contracts for each cat using 2 scripts :

-* main.ts : will allows us to deploy the smart contract of the cat.
+* main.ts : will allow us to deploy the smart contract of the cat.
 * cat.ts : will manage all behaviour of the smart contract of the cat.

 The main.ts script :